trashcatt/AnalogPhosphor/README.md

 ![](previewALT.png)
 # IMPORTANT!

-This theme ***WILL NOT*** work with the Recents and Expert folders enabled.
+This theme ***WILL NOT*** work with the Recent and Expert folders enabled.
 The images will shift weird and not line up correctly.
 This seems to be a problem with the Miyoo Mini firmware and I haven't been able to find a way around that.
-If you use Recents or Expert folders on your device, you **CAN** use AnalogPhosphorOG as this theme uses the original Miyoo Mini Homepage icon sizes.
+If you use Recent or Expert folders on your device, you **CAN** use AnalogPhosphorOG as this theme uses the original Miyoo Mini Homepage icon sizes.
 Sorry if this doensn't work for you, there just isn't any way around it.